benhar-dev/tchmi-svg-robot/README.md

 * Login and set the PLC running
 * Open the HMI in live view

-## Acknowledgements
+## Acknowledgments
-https://vectr.com/ - Vector creation and export
-http://pojo.sodhanalibrary.com/ - Online convert html to javascript variable
+http://lesolutions.com.au/ - Hamish Lucas of Lucas Electronic Solutions for the concept https://vectr.com/ - Vector creation and export http://pojo.sodhanalibrary.com/ - Online convert HTML to FavaScript variable